isabella232/rtos-docs-pr.it-it/rtos-docs/netx/chapter4.md

 ## <a name="nx_igmp_enable"></a>nx_igmp_enable

-Abilita IGMP (Internet Group Management Protocol)
+Abilitare Internet Group Management Protocol (IGMP)

 ### <a name="prototype"></a>Prototipo